shivasiddharth/GassistPi/README.md

 **27. Control of lights added to Domoticz.**
 **28. Stream music from Gaana.com.**
 **29. Stream your playlist from Deezer.**
+**30. Custom actions in French, Italian, German and Spanish.

 *******************************************************************************************************************************
 **Google's AIY image has the environment in a different directory, which will not work with this project.
 So please use the Standard Raspbian Desktop/Lite image- [Link](https://www.raspberrypi.org/downloads/raspbian/)**